Diaphragm pain can have multiple causes, including strenuous exercise, pregnancy, trauma to the area, a hiatial hernia, or gallbladder problems.

 A person experiencing a severe, large hiatal hernia or a diseased gallbladder might need surgery to correct it.

 See a doctor if you’ve sustained an abdominal injury that could have affected your diaphragm.
+If you don’t already have a primary care provider, you can browse doctors in your area through the Healthline FindCare tool.

 Also make an appointment if you’re having persistent or severe diaphragm pain along with other severe symptoms, including: